JoinColony/tailor/README.md

 This is particularly handy for [`redux-logger`](https://github.com/evgenyrodionov/redux-logger#readme) style debugging, or optional extra features which you can distribute for your contract libraries.

-See [configuration options](https://docs.colony.io/tailor/docs-extending-tailor) for full details of how Tailor can be extended.
+See [contract spec](docs/ContractSpec.md) for full details of how Tailor can be extended.